 - Parsley Bay

 There are also some lovely walks here that start from here.
-Follow my self-guided 325 Watsons Bay bus tour for a great day out
+Follow my self-guided 325 Watsons Bay bus tour for a full day out..

 Pyrmont to North Bondi – Route 389

-Late last year our Prime Minister, an avid public transport user, tweeted that this was his favourite Sydney bus route.
 Starting in Darling Harbour, the bus makes its way to Bondi through Darlinghurst and the lovely inner suburbs of Paddington and Woollahra before finishing its run at North Bondi.
-Read my full post on the self-guided 389 bus tour and plan your own day out.
+Read my full post on the self-guided 389 bus tour and plan your day out.

 - Fish Market